Akahdeep-balu/Audio-language-identification/README.md

 The wav files have 22500 sampling rate, single channel.

 ## Notes about the code
-Scroll down the warning messages in code code works in following manner:-
+Scroll down the warning messages in code. code works in following manner:-

 - Firstly the files from data folder are segregated into train and test folders.